aws-samples/sample-aws-modernization-with-superblocks/content/8_ModuleEight_NextSteps/_index.md

 Have questions?
 Contact the Superblocks sales team at [sales@superblocks.com](mailto:sales@superblocks.com) to discuss enterprise pricing, custom solutions, or implementation support.
 {{% /notice %}}

-Keep building amazing things with Superblocks and AWS Bedrock! 🚀
+Keep building amazing things with Superblocks and Amazon Bedrock! 🚀